-Mr. Wong Man Kit, MH, FCILT, aged 72, is one of the founders of the Group and the Chairman.
-Mr. Wong has over 39 years' experience in the operation of public transport business in Hong Kong and is responsible for formulating the overall business strategy and corporate development of the Group.
-Mr. Wong has been a fellow member of the Chartered Institute of Logistics and Transport ("CILT") in Hong Kong since 2000, and is the chairman of the Hong Kong Scheduled (GMB) Licensee Association and also a member of The Chinese General Chamber of Commerce.
+Mr. Wong Man Kit, MH, FCILT, aged 73, is one of the founders of the Group.
+He has been appointed as honorary chairman since 12 December 2014.
+Before that, he was the Chairman.
+Mr. Wong has over 40 years' experience in the operation of public transport business in Hong Kong and contributes his valuable knowledge in formulating corporate strategies of the Group.
+Mr. Wong has been a fellow member of CILT in Hong Kong since 2000, and is the chairman of the Hong Kong Scheduled (GMB) Licensee Association and also a member of The Chinese General Chamber of Commerce.
 Mr. Wong was an elected member of the Southern District Council from 1988 to 2007.
 Mr. Wong is currently the honorary president of The University of Hong Kong Foundation for Educational Development and Research.
 Mr. Wong has been granted the awards of "Medal of Honour" by the Hong Kong Government in 2000 and "Ten Outstanding Young Person Award" by The Hong Kong Junior Chamber of Commerce in the Ten Outstanding Young Persons Selection in 1981, both in recognition of his outstanding performance and contribution.
-Mr. Wong is the spouse of Ms. Na Sui Chun, the father of Mr. Wong Lina Sun, Vincent and Ms. Wong Wai Sum, May, all of them are the Executive Directors of the Company.
-He is also the brother of Mr. Wong Man Chiu, who is the engineering manager of the Group.
+Mr. Wong is the spouse of Ms. Ng Sui Chun, the father of Mr. Wong Ling Sun, Vincent and Ms. Wong Wai Sum, May, all of them are the Executive Directors of the Company.
+Mr. Wong is also the brother of Mr. Wong Man Chiu.

-Ms. Ng Sui Chun, aged 63, is the finance director of the Company and one of the founders of the Group.
-Ms. Ng has been actively involved in the management of the daily operations of the Group for over 39 years and is responsible for the implementation of corporate policy, particularly in the area of finance and administration of the Group.
+Ms. Ng Sui Chun, aged 64, is the finance director of the Company and one of the founders of the Group.
+Ms. Ng has been actively involved in the management of the daily operations of the Group for over 40 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
 She also actively participates in charitable activities, including being the chairman of the Aberdeen Women Compassion Association, a committee member of the Association for the Elders of Aberdeen, a member of Zhongshan Overseas Women Association and a committee member of The Tung Wah Group of Hospitals Aberdeen District Committee.
 Ms. Ng is the wife of Mr. Wong Man Kit, the mother of Mr. Wong Ling Sun, Vincent and Ms. Wong Wai Sum, May.
 She is also the sister-in-law of Mr. Wong Man Chiu.